 The Building Permitting and Enforcement website offers a wide array of services.
 This site is intended to create a new level of customer service 24 hours a day and 7 days a week.
 General information from our downloadable forms to our frequently asked questions is available.
 Guests may utilize the Permit and Inspection System to view permit information.
 Contractors may utilize the system for online inspection requests, inspection status checks, viewing of inspector scheduling and an online mechanical/plumbing/electrical permit application.

-We administer and enforce all State building codes, the flood damage prevention ordinance and sign ordinance.
+We administer and enforce all State Building Codes and Local Ordinances.

 Our Mission Statement